arunmarella/sko-calc-react/README.md

 # DeFi Calculator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For CSS, the project uses PostCSS as pre-processor.
 ## Start Calculator
-In the project directory, run:
+In the project directory, run
+### `npm run postcss:watch`
+Open another terminal, run
 ### `npm start`

 Runs the app in the development mode.\